yoonwaiyan/stackskills-dl/static/media/README.8e17feff.md

 <a id="information"></a>
 ## Information

-:exclamation:This is a **non-official** Ruby script to download all StackSkills tutorials.
-Login email and password is required to get your list of subscribed courses.:exclamation:
+❗️ This is a **non-official** Ruby script to download all StackSkills tutorials.
+Login email and password is required to get your list of subscribed courses. ❗️

 Being inspired by some popular downloader libraries(youtube-dl, udemy-dl etc.) and no downloader library available for StackSkills(or SkillWise) courses, I've decided to put on this small scraping library to help you download the courses to your machine for offline viewing and take it as part of my Ruby learning and contributing to open source community.